U.S. Route 29 in Alabama: Tuskegee to the Georgia state line

 In the former community of Langdale, the road winds down a slight hill then curves from 64th Boulevard to 20th Street, as the trail moves away from the road again in order to run along the Horace King Memorial Covered Bridge.
-The route, the trail and the bridge are part of the Langdale Historic District, and so are the former Landgale Cotton Mill, the Sears Memorial Auditorium, and various schools.
-Between 21st Avenue and 59th Street, US 29 crosses a bridge over Moores Creek then intersects Chambers CR 209 (Fob James Road), where it also has a crossing with the same rail trail.
-Fob James Road leads to Exit 77 on I-85.
+The route, trail, and bridge are part of the Langdale Historic District and so are the former Landgale Cotton Mill, the Sears Memorial Auditorium, and various schools.
+Between 21st Avenue and 59th Street, US 29 crosses a bridge over Moores Creek then intersects CR 209 (Fob James Road), where it also has a crossing with the same rail trail.
+Fob James Road leads to exit 77 on I-85.
 Roughly near Lanier Health Services, the route enters the former community Eady City and stays there until the intersection of 40th Street, but the route still remains in Valley, although around 33rd Street it enters the former community known as Shawmut, where it runs along the eastern edge of the Shawmut Historic District.
 The northern border of that district ends at 29th Boulevard, which is 43 ft north of 23rd Drive, the gateway to Shawmut.
-Just north of 28th Street the divided highway briefly returns within the vicinity of I-85 at Exit 79, the last exit for I-85 within the state.
+Just north of 28th Street, the divided highway briefly returns within the vicinity of I-85 at exit 79, the last exit for I-85 within the state.

-In Lanett the road runs over a bridge over a former Western Railway of Alabama line and then serves as the eastern terminus of SR 50, the last state highway to intersect with US 29.
-At that intersection the road curves straight to the northeast, and becomes Glimer Avenue.
-A residential frontage road runs along the east side between South 14th Street and South 10th Street.
+In Lanett, the road runs over a bridge over a former Western Railway of Alabama (WRA) line and then serves as the eastern terminus of SR 50, the last state highway to intersect with US 29.
+At that intersection, the road curves straight to the northeast and becomes Glimer Avenue.
+A residential frontage road runs along the east side between South 14th and South 10th streets.
 At the intersection of First Street, the numerical order of the side streets reverts forward.
 North of there, the same WRA line the road crossed over before the intersection with SR 50 begins to flank the east side of the road.
 The last intersection in Alabama is with North Seventh Avenue, a local street completely dominated by a car and truck dealership.
-US 29 enters the State of Georgia which runs northwest to southeast and the City of West Point, thus bringing SR 15 to an end.
+US 29 enters the state of Georgia which runs northwest to southeast and the city of West Point, thus bringing SR 15 to an end.

 History

-The original southern terminus of US 29 was in Tuskegee, Alabama, and ran along today's Alabama State Route 81 and Alabama State Route 14.
+The original southern terminus of US 29 was in Tuskegee and ran along today's SR 81 and SR 14.
 It was extended south into Brewton by 1934.
 Within Flomaton, US 29 was originally a segment of US 331 between 1926 and 1936.
 US 29 was extended to the road in 1935.